 North Carolina law allows a minority shareholder to bring a lawsuit that could allow a Court to order the dissolution and sale of the company assets or a forced buy-out of the minority shareholder in order to protect the rights of an individual in a close-corporation.
 If the minority shareholder can prove that they had reasonable expectations that were known or assumed by other shareholders, that those expectations had been frustrated, that these frustrated expectations were out of the shareholder’s control, and that the specific circumstances of the company require equitable relief from the Court, a minority shareholder can gain protection for their investment from the control of the majority ownership.

 Maginnis Law is a Raleigh business litigation firm with civil attorneys handling minority shareholder disputes in Cary, Apex, Morrisville, and Holly Springs along with the rest of Wake County and the surrounding Triangle area.
 We also handle select cases throughout the state.
-You may contact Maginnis Law, PLLC at 919.526.0450 to speak with a civil lawyer with experience in commercial litigation matters or visit the firm’s website at www.maginnislaw.com.
+You may contact Maginnis Howard at (919) 526.0450 to speak with a civil lawyer with experience in commercial litigation matters.
 You can submit a new case inquiry by visiting our contact page here.